hkasemir/RCworkshopMultiPlayerGame/README.md

     socket.join(gameId);
     socket.emit('gameId', gameId);
   })
-}
+});
 ```

 With this code, the server generates a random number with up to 7 digits to act as a game room id, it then creates a new game room and adds the first client to it.
-With it's own ```socket.emit()``` it sends the id number back to the client so she can share it with her opponent, who will join her later.
+With it's own ```socket.emit()``` it sends the id number back to the client so the player can share it with their opponent, who will join later.

 Now the client has received a ```'gameId'``` event, we have to handle it.